 Any Drawbacks?

 The price is a bit steep, for shampoo.
 Reviewers say using it as directed, 5x/week, the bottle lasts about a month and a half.
-So, given that, the price is pretty similar to what you’d pay for using Rogaine or even Pura D’or (other top rated hair loss prevention products for women).
+So, given that, the price is pretty similar to what you’d pay for using Rogaine or even Pura D’or (other top-rated hair loss prevention products for women).

 This price can be high if you’re used to paying $3 or $4 a bottle of shampoo at the grocery store.
-Like anything else, cost becomes a question of priority and the relative value to YOU.
+Like anything else, cost becomes a question of priority and relative value to YOU.

 Many women experiencing hair thinning or hair loss would be happy to pay $50ish to make the problem go away, and many of us are quite used to routinely paying this much or more for shampoo.